shufflingB/swiftui-macos-undoable-texteditor/README.md

 ## Why?

+1. Good undo management is something most existing app's on macOS provide.
-As of 2022/09, SwiftUi's builtin in undo (and redo) for the main text editing component (`TextEditor`)  does not provide a ready API or documentation on how to achieve the level of editing undo sophistication most user's expect on macOS.
-There's more on this on the Apple Developer forum [here](https://developer.apple.com/forums/thread/713185)
+2. As of 2022/09, SwiftUi's builtin in undo (and redo) for the main text editing component (`TextEditor`)  do not provide a ready API or documentation on how to achieve.

-This app explores one way some of those limitations might be worked around.

 ## How

+### High-level
+`UndoableString` object has a `String` property and a pass-through `UndoManager` for coupling into SwiftUI's per window `UndoManager`s

-At a high-level the approach taken here is one whereby there is an `UndoableString` object that has a `String` property that is bound in the standard way to a `TextEditor` view's `text` parameter.
+The `String` property is bound in the standard way to any `TextEditor` view's `text` parameter that is to interact with it.

-The user edits that `String` in a `TextEditor` making use of its nice, built-in `UndoManager` functionality as per normal.
+In operation, the user edits that bound `String` in the `TextEditor` making use of Apple's built-in `UndoManager` functionality as per normal.

+The `UndoableString` object then creates its own independent, background undoable snapshots of the user's text when they:

+1. Pause for a short while during editing, for example, as is reaching the end of a semantic block of text such as a word, sentence or paragraph.
-When the user shifts their focus away from the `TextEditor` view, then at that instance, an undoable checkpoint of the `String` is triggered and captured by the `UndoableString`'s `UndoManager`.
+2. Shift their focus away from the `TextEditor` view.

+Both sets of snapshots are coalesced into `UndoableString`'s  pass-through `UndoManager` on focus shift events.

-Subsequently, the `UndoableString`'s undo operations are loaded into SwiftUI's built-in per-window instance of `UndoManager` via a pass-through mechanism when other `TextEditor` views that interact with the `UndoableString` become active again.
+Subsequently,  when any other `TextEditor` view that interacts with the `UndoableString` becomes active.
+The `UndoableString`'s stored undo operations are loaded into SwiftUI's built-in per-window instance of `UndoManager` as pass-throughs operations that connect to the `UndoableStrings` pass-through `UndoManager`

-*More*

-Changes in a `FocusedValue` and the window's `@Environment(\.controlActiveState)` are used to trigger:

-1. Checkpointing of the `UndoableString` on the user moving their focus elsewhere.
-2. Creating/restoring a pass-through undo stack for SwiftUI's built-in per-window instance of `UndoManager` when they move their focus back.
+### More

 The `UndoableString` class:
+- Integrates
-- Integrates its own instance of `UndoManager` and a `String` property.
+	- A `String` property.
+	- Two instances of `UndoManager`:
+		- One for capturing snapshots triggered by the editing activity watchdog timer
+		- One for storing coalesced changes and for linking via pass-through to external `UndoManager`, such a SwiftUI's per window instances.
 - Layers on top of these the functionality to enable:
-	1. Checkpointing of changes to the `String` property and their undoing via its `UndoManager`.
+	1. Watchdog timer driven checkpointing of changes to the `String` when user activity pauses.
-	1. Rewinding and replaying all of its checkpoint'd changes.

-Finally, an extension to the `UndoableString` class extends the functionallity to enable interaction with external `UndoManagers` (such as SwiftUI's per window instance) that:
+	2. Checkpointing when a user's focus moves elsewhere.
-1. As a convenience, saves changes and restores them when the user's focus in the UI changes.
+	1. Creating a pass-through coupling from external `UndoManager`s to it's pass-through `UndoManager` when the user's focus moves back.

-2. Loads the external `UndoManager`'s with pass-through actions to the `UndoableString`'s  `UndoManager` undo actions.
+External changes in SwiftUI View instances of a `FocusedValue` and the window's `@Environment(\.controlActiveState)` variable are then used to trigger:

+0. On the user moving their focus elsewhere away from the `TextEditor` that is interacting with the `UndoableString` instance to:
+	1. Copy the the watchdog timer's snapshots `UndoManager` state into its main pass-through `UndoManager`
+	1. Capture any remaining differences i.e. that that is not already captured by the timer mechanism, into main pass-through `UndoManager` as well.
+2. On the user moving their focus back to interacting with the same `UndoableString` instance, then it:
+	3. Builds an undo stack for SwiftUI's built-in per-window instance that passes-through to the `UndoableString`'s pass-through `UndoManager` instance.

 ## Running & Testing

 1. The demo app has been built and tested on macOS Ventura (13.0 Beta) using Xcode 14.0.
 2. It should work on versions of macOS earlier than that but it has not been tested on those.

 To explore how it works run the app.